Frequently Asked Questions

 Who determines the pay rate for student jobs?

 During the academic year, pay levels are determined by the HR Office based on the job description provided to HR or posted on Handshake.
 Jobs are compared across departments and every effort is made to maintain pay equity across positions.
 Skills needed to perform the job and barriers to entry are evaluated.
-Summer pay rates are determined by the hiring department and usually are calculated based on available grant of budget dollars.
+Summer pay rates are determined by the hiring department and usually are calculated based on the position budget.

 I’m interested in hiring a student, do I need to post the job on Handshake?